aros057/AzureFuncPOC/README.md

   # Limitations & Improvements
   FunctionShorten does not checks the database whether input URL already exists in short form.

+  Full URLs must include http or https prefix.
+I am planning to append http if it is not present (like tinyUrl does)

   Service names are way too long.
 So our service is not much of a shortener.
 Names and URLs for the service can be mapped by proxy to form a small URL, however this requires paid Azure account